tbxiao/chauff.github.io/_posts/2016-04-15-beyond-the-mooc-platform.md

 Overall, these results are not very surprising (they make sense - which is good!).
 What was surprising to us was the type of learners that participate in particular MOOCs.
-As an example, consider the [*Data Analysis*](https://www.edx.org/course/data-analysis-take-it-max-delftx-ex101x-0) MOOC.
-Take a look at its description:
+As an example, consider the [*Data Analysis*](https://www.edx.org/course/data-analysis-take-it-max-delftx-ex101x-0) MOOC, which teaches the
+following:

 > EX101x is for all of those struggling with data analysis.
 That crazy data collection from your boss?
 > Megabytes of sensor data to analyze?
 Looking for a smart way visualize your data in order to make sense out of it?